Vianai emerges with $50M seed and a mission to simplify machine learning tech – TechCrunch

 He is very clear, that he isn’t looking to replace humans, but instead wants to use AI to augment human intelligence to solve actual human problems.
 He points out that this product is not automated machine learning (AutoML), which he considers a deeply flawed idea.
 “We are not here to automate the jobs of data science practitioners.
 We are here to augment them,” he said.

 As for that massive seed round, Sikka knew it would take a big investment to build a vision like this, and with his reputation and connections, he felt it would be better to get one big investment up front, and he could concentrate on building the product and the company.
 He says that he was fortunate enough to have investors who believe in the vision, even though as he says, no early business plan survives the test of reality.
+He didn’t name specific investors, only referring to friends and wealthy and famous people and institutions.
+A company spokesperson reiterated they were not revealing a list of investors at this time.

 For now, the company has a new product and plenty of money in the bank to get to profitability, which he states is his ultimate goal.
 Sikka could have taken a job running a large organization, but like many startup founders, he saw a problem, and he had an idea how to solve it.
 That was a challenge he couldn’t resist pursuing.